Academic Services and Resources

 The Center for Production Services provides the college’s academic schools, conservatories, centers, and departments with an array of essential digital resources and support.

 The Purchase College Library offers a blend of digital and print resources, including more than 85,000 unique, full-text online journals, magazines, and newspapers, and more than 230,000 print volumes.
 Students, faculty, and staff can access the library’s wide range of online resources from any location by visiting www.purchase.edu/library.
-The library has special strengths in the visual and performing arts, including extensive collections of music scores and recordings, digitized art slides, and video recordings (as well as scores, recordings, and videos in streaming format).
-The Digital Collections Center supports the integration of images in classroom teaching, presentations, research papers, lectures, and other educational endeavors.
-The Special Collections/Archives include rare books and archival publications of the college in a closed stack, which is available on site by appointment.
+The Library’s collections are particularly strong in the visual and performing arts and include an extensive collection of music scores and recordings.
+The Special Collections and Archives, available by appointment, feature rare, out-of-print monographs and multi-volume sets, limited editions of seminal works in the fields of art, design, and photography, signed works of historical and political significance, and a teaching collection of artist books.